VA Mortgage Underwriting Process

 • Double-check all documentation and calculations for accuracy.

 The VA loan underwriter will typically issue one of three decisions based on this thorough review process.
-These decisions represent the three possible outcomes that follow the VA loan underwriting process:

-1. Loan Approval
+1. VA Loan Approval

 If the underwriter reviews all documentation and determines that the borrower meets the lender’s criteria, he or she will issue an approval.
-According to the VA manual underwriting guidelines, this decision is based on the following factors:
+According to VA underwriting guidelines, this decision is based on the following factors:

 • Borrower’s creditworthiness, income, debt-to-income ratio, and the property’s appraisal.